ilario/RNT_data_extraction/README.md

 Just download the main file `RNT-analyisis.py` from this repository.

 ## Usage

+### Prerequisites

+A RNT file as PDF named as `RNT_YYYYMM.pdf` (for example `RNT_202305.pdf`) and a XLSX file with a column with IPFidentification codes from the workers (if some codes are missing, these data will not be looked for in the RNT PDF).

+### With graphical interface

+Just double click on the `RNT-analyisis.py` file.

+A prompt should ask you for the RNT PDF file.
+The RNT file has to be named like `RNT_YYYYMM.pdf` for example `RNT_202209.pdf`.
+Once chosen that, another prompt should ask you for the XLSX spreadsheet with the workers' data (IPF and name).

+A new file will be created with a name like `analysis_RNT_YYYYMM.xlsx` for example `analysis_RNT_202209.xlsx`.

+### With command line

 Execute the `RNT-analyisis.py` file providing as the first argument the PDF of the RNT and as a second argument a XLSX spreadsheet.